ptgamr/dot_files/README.md

 or

-python3 install.py --ts-completer # for TypeScript only
+python3 install.py --ts-completer --rust-completer # for TypeScript & Rust only
 ```

 - JavaScript and TypeScript support: install Node.js and npm, navigate to `YouCompleteMe/third_party/ycmd` and run `npm install -g --prefix third_party/tsserver typescript`.